Freshman

 Note: PDF files require Adobe Reader which can be downloaded for free.

-To schedule an exam, please call the Office of Admissions at 912-260-4200 (Douglas) or 912-449-7592 (Waycross) or email admissions@sgsc.edu.
+To schedule an exam, please call the Office of Admissions at 912-260-4206 or email admissions@sgsc.edu.

 Whether you’re just getting started with your college search, or making your final decision, South Georgia State College understands that you may want to see our campus for yourself.
-That’s why we provide three ways that you can experience a sneak peek of the Hawk Nation.
+That’s why we provide two ways that you can experience a sneak peek of the Hawk Nation.
 Each opportunity takes you on a walking campus tour of both our Douglas and Waycross Campus so you can know what to expect on your first day.

 Virtual Campus Tour